wrightdj99/receipt-processor-java/README.md

 # receipt-processor-java
-This is my submission for Fetch's Back-End Apprenticeship coding assessment.
+This is my code for Fetch's Back-End Apprenticeship coding assessment.